 How much does a good hot tub cost?

-We recommend doing all the research you can, finding hot tub features you can’t live without and then finding a hot tub that ticks as many boxes as possible.
+In our experience, the cheapest hot tubs don’t work out as the best value, as they cost more to run or need a more rigorous cleaning regime.
+We recommend doing all the research you can, finding features you can’t live without, and then looking for one that ticks as many boxes as possible.

 What should I look for when buying a hot tub?

 Below are the main things to think about before purchasing your hot tub.